polyphony-chat/docs/docs/blog/posts/2024-03-06-updates-and-vacation.md

 methods for themselves, instead of being forced to implement a bunch of REST-based authentication endpoints they might not even want or use anyways.

-I would like to thank `@Laxystem` for this idea! :> Collaboration and feedback are truly great things, and I am happy to have such a nice group of people on Discord and Matrix who are genuinely interested in the silly thing I/we want to do with Polyphony and polyproto :)
+I would like to thank `@laxla@tech.lgbt` for this idea! :> Collaboration and feedback are truly great things, and I am happy to have such a nice group of people on Discord and Matrix who are genuinely interested in the silly thing I/we want to do with Polyphony and polyproto :)